openresty/lua-nginx-module/README.markdown

 Retrieves the free page size in bytes for the shm-based dictionary [ngx.shared.DICT](#ngxshareddict).

-**Note:** The memory for ngx.shared.DICT is allocated via the nginx slab allocator which has each slot for data size ranges like \~8, 9\~16, 17\~32, ..., 1025\~2048, 2048\~ bytes.
+**Note:** The memory for ngx.shared.DICT is allocated via the Nginx slab allocator which has each slot for data size ranges like \~8, 9\~16, 17\~32, ..., 1025\~2048, 2048\~ bytes.
 And pages are assigned to a slot if there is no room in already assigned pages for the slot.